chrisnoonan98675/site/xl-release/how-to/configure-active-failover.markdown

 This procedure assumes that:

 * You have already configured XL Release to use an external database as described in [Configure an external database](/xl-release/how-to/configure-an-external-database.html)
-* You have configured a shared filesystem (such as NFS) that is ready to be used as a store for binary data by all nodes in the cluster
+* You have configured a shared filesystem (such as NFS) that is ready to be used as a store for binary data by all nodes

 ### Step 2 Setting up the cluster